maeddes/hft-24-winter/README.md

 ### Docker Advanced: Networks, Volumes, and Compose

-#### Overview
-This lecture delves into advanced Docker concepts, focusing on networking, volumes, and multi-container setups using Docker Compose.
-You'll explore how containers communicate through custom networks, manage data persistence effectively with volumes, and orchestrate multi-service applications.
-These foundational skills are essential for building and deploying robust containerized applications in modern cloud-native environments.

-#### Learning Objectives
+### **Content Overview**

+This lecture explores advanced Docker features that are essential for managing containerized applications in cloud-native environments.
+Students will learn about Docker networking modes, data persistence with volumes, and orchestrating multi-container applications using Docker Compose.
+By mastering these topics, students will be able to design, deploy, and manage robust containerized systems effectively.

+---

+### **Learning Objectives**

-By the end of this lecture, you will be able to:
+By the end of this lecture, students will be able to:
-1. Understand the different Docker network modes and configure custom networks.
+1. Explain Docker's network modes and create custom networks to manage container communication.
-2. Identify and use appropriate volume types for container data persistence.
+2. Differentiate between bind mounts and named volumes, and apply them for persistent data storage.
-3. Utilize Docker Compose to define and manage multi-container applications.
+3. Design and implement multi-container applications using Docker Compose.
-4. Apply best practices for networking and volume management in real-world scenarios.
+4. Optimize container setups by combining networking and volume management best practices.

-#### Exercises
+---

+### **Student/Review Questions**

+1. What are the main differences between Docker’s bridge and host network modes?
+2. How does a named volume differ from a bind mount, and when should each be used?
+3. In a `docker-compose.yml` file, how do you define a custom network and attach services to it?
+4. What is the purpose of Docker’s internal DNS service, and how does it enhance container communication?
+5. How can you persist data for a containerized database across container restarts?

+---

+### **Exercises**
 1. **Networking Practice**:
    - Create a custom Docker network and deploy two containers to communicate within it.
    - Verify connectivity using tools like `ping` and DNS resolution.